sustech-topology/TopCap/README.md

-## Appendix: Drawing the figures

-This repository contains a suite of Python scripts for analyzing time series data through time delay embeddings.
-The tools provided here focus on visualizing the geometry of embedded data, characterizing the dynamical properties via PCA eigenvalues, and quantifying topological features (persistent homology) as a function of embedding parameters.
-These scripts are particularly useful for studying complex signals (e.g., audio or other sequential data) by revealing hidden structures and dynamical invariants.

-## TopCap Construction
+## Supplementary Information

+The following corresponds to results in Supplementary Fig. 3 on skip, MP, and persistence execution time.

+- [observation_skip](observation_skip.ipynb) illustrates how skip influences computation time.

+## Appendix I: Supplements

+- The `consonants_waveforms` folder contains waveforms of pulmonic consonants.
+Audio for these consonants comes from [Wiki-List of consonants](https://en.wikipedia.org/wiki/List_of_consonants).
+This gives consonants concrete shapes for readers.

 Further discussions of TopCap are involved in
 - [observation_dimension](observation_dimension.ipynb) illustrates how dimension influences time delay embedding and persistent diagrams.
 Notice that: the newest version does not contain this part.
 - [observation_dimension_plot](observation_dimension_plot.ipynb) includes parameters and graph in the discussion section.
 Notice that: the newest version does not contain this part.
-- [observation_skip](observation_skip.ipynb) illustrates how skip influences computation time.

-## Supplements
-The folder `supplements` includes supplementary files for this project.
-This part corresponds to section 2.1.3 of the paper.

-- The `results` folder contains ROC, and AUC for machine learning, as well birthtime, lifetime of consonants.
-- The `consonants_waveforms` folder contains waveforms of pulmonic consonants.
-Audio for these consonants comes from [Wiki-List of consonants](https://en.wikipedia.org/wiki/List_of_consonants).
-This gives consonants concrete shapes for readers.
+## Appendix II: Drawing the figures

+This repository contains a suite of Python scripts for analyzing time series data through time delay embeddings.
+The tools provided here focus on visualizing the geometry of embedded data, characterizing the dynamical properties via PCA eigenvalues, and quantifying topological features (persistent homology) as a function of embedding parameters.
+These scripts are particularly useful for studying complex signals (e.g., audio or other sequential data) by revealing hidden structures and dynamical invariants.